Do open offices improve collaboration?

 Though this may not be your role, some supervisors will discuss ground rules.
 Some may include guidelines around food, drink or personal conversations.

 I can empathize with your colleague since I am a loud person.
 I chomp ice loudly (or so my friend Kim says).
 I talk loudly, especially when on the phone (or so my husband says).
 Us loud folks sometimes don’t know when we are annoying.
 We just get lost in the moment!
 Sometimes it is ok to tell a co-worker that their lip smacking, yawning, humming of repetitive pencil tapping is annoying.
 A gentle request, of even humor can sometimes work.
+And for those seeking alternative workspaces where individual quirks are embraced, it might be time to consider Coworking Houston offices.

 Few people truly intend to offend.
 However, that doesn’t mean that their behavior is acceptable.